Treatment for Adults with Psychosis

 - Developing effective strategies like reality testing to manage symptoms such as hallucinations, delusions, mania, depression, and anxiety

-- Identifying triggers and vulnerability that contribute to the development of symptoms
+- Identifying triggers and vulnerability that contribute to an increase of symptoms

 - Adopting healthy living habits including healthy eating, exercise, and sleep hygiene